pfeerick/edgetx/5-ways-to-flash-EdgeTX-for-the-hardcore.md

   How: solder header or wires to internal SWD header and attach a hw-programmer/debugger such as ST-LinkV2 or Segger J-Link/J-Trace.
   Benefit: the fastest way of flashing (with 50 MHz J-Link/J-Trace, roughly 3 sec. on color radio), flashes bootloader and firmware in one go, can thus also unbrick radio, no DFU drivers required.
   Downside: viable option only for developers with appropriate hardware and knowledge.

-_Special thanks to Risto for the detailed and informative contribution._